On Penalty-based Bilevel Gradient Descent Method: Solving Bilevel Problems with Non-convex Lower-level Objectives

-Propositions \ref{pro:NP global solution} and \ref{pro:NP solution} imply that $\mathcal{UP}$ and $\mathcal{UP}_{\gamma p}$ are related in the sense that one can globally/locally solve an approximate bilevel problem of $\mathcal{UP}$ by globally/locally solving the penalized problem $\mathcal{UP}_{\gamma p}$ instead.
-A natural approach to solving the penalized problem is the projected gradient method.
+As a summary, Propositions \ref{pro:NP global solution} and \ref{pro:NP solution} imply that $\mathcal{UP}$ and $\mathcal{UP}_{\gamma p}$ are related in the sense that one can globally/locally solve an approximate bilevel problem of $\mathcal{UP}$ by globally/locally solving the penalized problem $\mathcal{UP}_{\gamma p}$ instead.
+Furthermore, Proposition \ref{pro:SP} shows one can recover a stationary point of $\mathcal{UP}$ by finding a stationary point of $\mathcal{UP}_{\gamma p}$.
+A natural approach to solving the penalized problem $\mathcal{UP}_{\gamma p}$ is the projected gradient descent method.
 At each iteration $k$, we assume access to $h_k$ which is either $\nabla p(x_k,y_k)$ or its estimate if $\nabla p$ cannot be exactly evaluated.
 We then update $(x_k,y_k)$ with $\nabla F_\gamma(x_k,y_k)$ evaluated using $h_k$.
 The process is summarized in Algorithm \ref{alg:PBGD}.

 When $p(x,y)=\|\nabla_y g(x,y)\|^2$, $\nabla p(x,y)$ can be exactly evaluated.
-In this case, Algorithm \ref{alg:PBGD} is a standard projected gradient method and the convergence property directly follows from the existing literature.
-In the next subsection, we focus on the other penalty function $p(x,y)=g(x,y)-v(x)$ and discuss when $\mathcal{UP}_{\gamma p}$ can be efficiently solved.
+In this case, Algorithm \ref{alg:PBGD} is a standard projected gradient method and its convergence property directly follows from the existing literature under some Lipchitz condition on $\nabla p(x,y)$.
+One caveat is that $\nabla p(x,y)$ involves the second-order information of $g(x,y)$, which may be costly.
+In the next subsection, we focus on the penalty function $p(x,y)=g(x,y)-v(x)$ and discuss how $\mathcal{UP}_{\gamma p}$ can be solved via only first-order information.